techidaily/site-win11/source/_posts/unraveling-the-mystery-of-w11s-0x8004def5-onedrive-malfunction.md

  OneDrive stores all your data in a dedicated cloud server maintained by Microsoft.
 Despite promising 99% uptime, it is common for cloud services like OneDrive to encounter outages.
 Or the service could be down due to scheduled maintenance.

- You can visit the[Microsoft Service Health page](https://portal.office.com/servicestatus) to check which services are down.
-Alternatively, you can use third-party websites like[DownDetector](https://downdetector.com/) .
+ You can visit the [Microsoft Service Health page](https://portal.office.com/servicestatus) to check which services are down.
+Alternatively, you can use third-party websites like [DownDetector](https://downdetector.com/) .
 That way, you can know if other users also face the same server outage issue.
 If that's the case, you have to wait until Microsoft resolves the problem and brings up the OneDrive servers again.

 ## 3\.
 Completely Shut Down and Reboot Your Computer